ibm-cloud-docs/discovery/building.md

 ## Splitting documents with document segmentation
 {: #doc-segmentation}

+If using Smart Document Understanding, do not use document segmentation, use [document splitting](/docs/services/discovery/sdu.html#splitting).
+{: note}

 You can split your Word, PDF, and HTML documents into segments based on HTML heading tags.
 Once split, each segment is a separate document that will be enriched and indexed separately.
 Since queries will return these segments as separate documents, document segmentation can be used to:

   - Perform aggregations on individual segments of a document.
 For example, your aggregation would count each time a segment mentions a specific entity, instead of only counting it once for the entire document.